-Data processing of passive seismic tomography data should not to be limited to P-wave arrival picking and the evaluation of tomograpic velocity of a prospective region.
+Data processing of passive seismic tomography data should not to be limited to P-wave arrival picking and evaluation of the tomographic velocity of a prospective region.
 It can be extended to use additional information from the recorded seismic signals and estimate the attenuation characteristics of the medium.